A recent example of a smear campaign at the behest of the

 Second, the family of the ‘victim’ was unaware of the

-incident as well and released a clear and unambiguous statement, calling the
+incident as well and released a

 claim “factually inaccurate”, including their anger that his name is even mentioned